FREQUENTLY ASKED QUESTIONS

 The scholarship funds will be disbursed directly to the college from The Renaissance Foundation for direct costs.
 Use of scholarship funds for books or other indirect educational expenses will occur at the discretion of The Renaissance Foundation and is dependent on each individual university’s policies regarding outside/external scholarships.

 How does Renaissance determine "unmet need?"

 Scholars who have $4,000 or more in unmet need will receive the full $4,000 award for the academic year.
-Students with less than $4,000 will receive partial awards or have funds held if they have zero need.
+Students with less than $4,000 will receive partial awards or may have their scholarship rescinded depending on the circumstances.

 Are there requirements to keep my scholarship once I'm in college?

 Yes.
 All scholars in college must: